-Indo Chinese or Chindian food is a product of the huge Chinese community that lives in India.
+Indo-Chinese or Chindian food is a product of the huge Chinese community that lives in India.
 The delicious flavors of their food have been taken and adapted to the Indian palate.
-This easy recipe teaches you how to make Szechuan Sauce with an Indian twist!
-Indo Chinese Szechuan Sauce can be made ahead and stored in your fridge for future use.
-This recipe makes enough sauce to use for one batch to serve 4 to 6 people.
+This easy recipe teaches you how to make Szechuan sauce with an Indian twist.
+Indo-Chinese Szechuan sauce can be made ahead and stored in your fridge for future use.

-- 10 dry red chiles, remove stems, break into smaller pieces soak in hot water overnight
+- 10 dry red chilies, (stems removed, broken into smaller pieces, and soaked in hot water overnight)

 - 1 teaspoon light soy sauce